 Everyone has experienced a clogged drain at one point or another.
 Whether you rent or buy, you’ll eventually be faced with a clog that either causes your pipes to drain slowly or completely prevents the flow of water, causing nasty backups.

-One of the first things we tend to do - unfortunately - is resort to chemical drain cleaners.
+One of the first things we tend to do is resort to chemical drain cleaners.
 However, this only provides a temporary fix, and chemical cleaners can often cause more harm than good.
 The harsh, corrosive chemicals in these products are dangerous for your skin, eyes, and respiratory system.
 They’re also extremely toxic to the environment.
 Eco-friendly drain cleaning is better for the planet, safer for your home, and can also be much cheaper in the long run.

 Snake and Plunger

 One of the go-to methods for clearing a clog is using a plunger.
-You probably have one is a closet or utility room, and they’re actually fairly effective for treating minor clogs.
+You probably have one in a closet or utility room, and they’re actually fairly effective for treating minor clogs.
 However, always make sure you have two plungers in your home: one for the sinks, and one for the toilets.
 This will prevent bacteria from your toilet from contaminating the place you wash your dishes.
 There are also plungers specifically designed for sinks as the standard toilet plunger may be difficult to use.
 Sink plungers are able to maneuver in tight spaces and can be stored under your sink.

-To use a plunger properly, make sure that it seals the opening of the drain and pump it slowly.
+To use a plunger properly, make sure that it seals the opening of the drain and pumps it slowly.
 Increase the pressure or force as needed, until the clog frees itself and water flows down the drain.